datatheorem/TrustKit-Android/docs/getting-started.md

 }
 ```

-Once TrustKit has been initialized and the client or connection's `SSLSocketFactory` has been set, it will verify the server's certificate chain against the configured pinning policy whenever an HTTPS connection is initiated.
+Once TrustKit Android has been initialized and the client or connection's `SSLSocketFactory` has been set, it will verify the server's certificate chain against the configured pinning policy whenever an HTTPS connection is initiated.
 If a report URI has been configured, the App will also send reports to the specified URI whenever a pin validation failure occurred.